MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 # phyloSI-RakaiAgeGender
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-**Welcome!** This repository contains the code and data for the analyses presented in the paper *Growing gender inequity in HIV infection in Africa: sources and policy implications* by Monod et al.
+**Welcome!** This repository contains the code and data for the analyses presented in the paper *Growing gender inequity in HIV infection in Africa: sources and policy implications* by M Monod, A Brizzi, R Galiwango, R Ssekubugu, Y Chen, X Xi et al.

 - [License](#license)
 - [Warrenty](#warranty)